 Reducing serum uric acid

-If the serum uric acid is elevated and/or if there are other signs of tumor lysis (hyperphosphatemia or hypocalcemia), alkalinization of the urine to prevent uric acid deposition should be considered but is rarely needed in AML.
-Efforts to lower the serum uric acid should be accomplished.
+If the serum uric acid is elevated and/or if there are other signs of tumor lysis (hyperphosphatemia or hypocalcemia), alkalinization of the urine to prevent uric acid deposition should be undertaken.
+Additionally, efforts to lower the serum uric acid should be accomplished.
 In cases where rapid reduction of the serum uric acid is not required, prophylactic allopurinol, a xanthine oxidase inhibitor, should be administered.

 Full-blown tumor lysis syndrome with ongoing or potential renal failure, or if the patient cannot take oral drugs, should prompt administration of recombinant urate oxidase.
 Most patients will have a rapid reduction in their serum uric acid with a single 6mg dose of recombinant urate oxidase, but the dose can be repeated in 24 hours if needed.

 The most important consideration for urgent management of patients with AML is whether or not efforts are required to lower the peripheral blood blast count to treat or prevent “leukostasis” complications.
 Some AML patients with high blast counts, by virtue of the “stickiness” of the malignant cells, will have aggregation of such cells in the cerebral or pulmonary microvasculature.
 These microthrombi, often accompanied by microhemorrhages, can lead to the clinical sequelae of altered mental status or respiratory failure.